Intake manifold, how it works, problems, replacement cost

-In a car engine, an intake manifold distributes the intake air flow evenly between the engine cylinders.
-In many cars, an intake manifold also holds the throttle valve (throttle body).
-An intake manifold consists of the plenum and runners, see the photo.
+How the intake manifold works: In a car engine, an intake manifold distributes the air flow evenly between the cylinders.
+In many modern cars, an intake manifold is made of plastic.

 The engine performance can be adjusted by varying the size of the intake plenum and the length or opening size of the runners.
 For this reason, modern cars have variable intake manifolds where special tuning valves change the air flow through the manifold depending on the engine speed and power demand.

 Intake manifold problems